r888800009/gnugo-python-binding/README.md

 gnugo python binding can load the gnugo library into the same address space to improve performance.

+Note:

+This library is a third-party library and is not part of the official GNU GO.
+The [Free Software Foundation](https://www.fsf.org/) owns the copyright of GNU GO.
+Problems caused by using third-party libraries may not be officially supported, and the use needs to be considered [Restrictions](https://www.gnu.org/software/gnugo/gnugo_1.html#SEC3)

 # Dependency

 for gnugo